WICG/web-app-launch/explainer.md

 * If the launch handler does not:
   1. Focus a client.
   2. Open a new client.
-  3. Show a notification (note: permission to show notifications is required)
+  3. Show a notification (note:permission to show notifications is required)

   then the user agent should assume that the launch handler did not handle the launch, and should continue as if there were no `launch` event handler.